cCA4b/Thesis/README.md

 ***I completely reject the premise of vibe coding.***

 However, I see serious potential in AI-assisted development.
-I propose a test.

 There is a 3rd option missing from mainstream rhetoric.

-Can AI assist me with creating *"...real, valuable, secure, robust apps..."?*
+> Can AI assist me with creating *"...real, valuable, secure, robust apps..."?*

 **No compromise.**